Jacoblairm/betterban/README.md

 1. The clientid can be retrieved by typing status and using the second userid digit, as highlighted in this image ![Alt text](http://puu.sh/tcQLn/61d6bcb848.png "Status Output")

-2. Message needs to be quoted.
+2. Message is optional and needs to be quoted.
 example:

 `betterban 1 "You have been banned for wallhacking"`